gtv140/verbose/README.md

 <!-- SUPPORT -->
 <div id="support" class="page hidden">
 <h2>Contact Administration</h2>
-<p>For any deposit, withdrawal, or account issues, contact our support team immediately.</p>
+<p>For any deposit, withdrawal, or account issues, contact our professional support team immediately.</p>
 <p>WhatsApp: <a href="https://chat.whatsapp.com/Kmaiv3VdSo09rio4qcRTRM" target="_blank">Join WhatsApp Group</a></p>
 <p>Email: <a href="mailto:rock.earn92@gmail.com">rock.earn92@gmail.com</a></p>
-<p>VERBOSE is a professional investment platform offering secure and reliable investment services for millions of users.
-Our team is available 24/7 to assist you.</p>
+<p>VERBOSE is a professional investment platform offering secure, reliable, and transparent investment services to millions of users.
+Our team is available 24/7 to assist with account, deposit, and withdrawal inquiries.
+Your investment experience and security are our top priorities.</p>
 </div>

 <!-- NAVIGATION -->